MATH200-Chadron-State-College/assignment-1-getting-set-up-hidden-donut/README.md

 3. Create a text file and call it "Intro".
 Write a few paragraphs introducing yourself.
 Commit and push this file.

 4. Go to GitHub and see that your changes have appeared.
 You should have (at least) 2 commits to your repository - one adding or modifying README.md, another adding Introduction.

+Hi, my name is David!
+I am very excited since I just figured out how to do this after a few hours of setting up and stumbling around R and Git, haha.
+It took awhile but I figured it out.
+I really want to gain a working understanding of what programming is in the context of stats and maybe some skill in how to actually use programming software like R to actually do stats.